 The trio and the agency are also being accused of racketeering, violations of the Federal Wiretap Act, invasion of privacy and fraud, as well as intentional infliction of emotional distress, the court documents allege.

-"This case is about a diabolical and illegal effort by one of America’s most powerful men and his representatives to silence sexual-assault victims," the lawsuit states, according to The Hollywood Reporter.
-"And it is about the courageous women and journalists who persisted to reveal the truth."
+“This case is about a diabolical and illegal effort by one of America’s most powerful men and his representatives to silence sexual assault victims,” the court documents read.
+“And it is about the courageous women and journalists who persisted to reveal the truth.”

-Bloom's attorney, Eric George, told ET: "It is inexcusable that Ms. McGowan chose to include my client in her lawsuit.
+Bloom’s attorney, Eric George, made a statement to PEOPLE, writing, “It is inexcusable that Ms. McGowan chose to include my client in her lawsuit.
 Facts matter.
 There is simply no credible factual or legal basis for her claims against my client.
-We look forward to our day in court to set the record straight."
+We look forward to our day in court to set the record straight.”